mathieubossaert/central2pg/README.md

 * ask Central (at my_central_server.org) for the table list of the form "my_form_about_birds"
 * get data for each table
 * create those tables (one text attribute per form question) to stores those data in the schema "odk_data" of my database
+* the last parameter lists the question to ignore in json exploration recusrion (geowidgets columns)
 * feed those tables with the retrieved data

 And at next call :